Coronavirus Relief for Unemployed Workers: How to Find Help

 Examples of coronavirus unemployment relief fundraisers on GoFundMe

-Countless people have come to GoFundMe, the #1 leader in free fundraising online, to start fundraisers for unemployment relief.
+Countless people have come to GoFundMe, the #1 leader in fundraising online, to start fundraisers for unemployment relief.
 Community members are rallying together to raise funds for unemployed workers.

 Here are just some of the many inspirational fundraisers on GoFundMe:

 - Montreal Restaurant Workers Relief Fund is providing emergency economic assistance to employees of restaurants, bars and cafes who are facing loss of income.

 Beguiling + Little Island + P&P Staff Support Fund is providing assistance to employees of three Toronto comic book stores who are out of work.